Africa: Economy

 The continent is believed to hold 90% of the world's cobalt, 90% of its platinum, 50% of its gold, 98% of its chromium, 70% of its tantalite, 64% of its manganese and one-third of its uranium.
-The Democratic Republic of the Congo (DRC) has 70% of the world's coltan, a mineral used in the production of tantalum capacitors for electronic devices such as cell phones.
+The DRC has 70% of the world's coltan, a mineral used in the production of tantalum capacitors for electronic devices such as cell phones.
 The DRC also has more than 30% of the world's diamond reserves.
 Guinea is the world's largest exporter of bauxite.
 As the growth in Africa has been driven mainly by services and not manufacturing or agriculture, it has been growth without jobs and without reduction in poverty levels.
-In fact, the food security crisis of 2008, which took place on the heels of the global financial crisis, pushed 100 million people into food insecurity.
+In fact, the food security crisis of 2008 (which took place following the global financial crisis) pushed 100 million people into food insecurity.
+In 2024 nearly 307 million people were undernourished (46% of the global total), an increase of 10 million people since 2023 and 34 million from 2022.

-In recent years, China has built increasingly stronger ties with African nations and is Africa's largest trading partner.
+China has built increasingly stronger ties with African nations and is Africa's largest trading partner.
 In 2007, Chinese companies invested a total of US$1 billion in Africa.

-A Harvard University study led by professor Calestous Juma showed that Africa could feed itself by making the transition from importer to self-sufficiency.
+A Harvard University study led by professor Calestous Juma shows that Africa could feed itself by making the transition from importer to self-sufficiency.
 "African agriculture is at the crossroads; we have come to the end of a century of policies that favoured Africa's export of raw materials and importation of food.
 Africa is starting to focus on agricultural innovation as its new engine for regional trade and prosperity."

-Electricity generation

-The main source of electricity is hydropower, which contributes significantly to the current installed capacity for energy.
-The Kainji Dam is a typical hydropower resource generating electricity for all the large cities in Nigeria as well as their neighbouring country, Niger.
-Hence, the continuous investment in the last decade, which has increased the amount of power generated.

 Infrastructure

 Water resources

-Water development and management are complex in Africa due to the multiplicity of trans-boundary water resources (rivers, lakes and aquifers).
+Water development and management are complex due to the multiplicity of trans-boundary water resources (rivers, lakes and aquifers).
 Around 75% of sub-Saharan Africa falls within 53 international river basin catchments that traverse multiple borders.
 This particular constraint can also be converted into an opportunity if the potential for trans-boundary cooperation is harnessed in the development of the area's water resources.
 A multi-sectoral analysis of the Zambezi River, for example, shows that riparian cooperation could lead to a 23% increase in firm energy production without any additional investments.
-A number of institutional and legal frameworks for transboundary cooperation exist, such as the Zambezi River Authority, the Southern African Development Community (SADC) Protocol, Volta River Authority and the Nile Basin Commission.
-However, additional efforts are required to further develop political will, as well as the financial capacities and institutional frameworks needed for win-win multilateral cooperative actions and optimal solutions for all riparians.
+Several institutional and legal frameworks for transboundary cooperation exist, such as the Zambezi River Authority, the Southern African Development Community protocol, Volta River Authority and the Nile Basin Commission.
+However, additional efforts are required to further develop political will as well as the financial capacities and institutional frameworks needed for multilateral cooperative actions and optimal solutions for all riparians.